stoically/web-service-rs-template/README.md

 # Rust Template: Web service in 2022

 Simple web service template that tries to follow best practices in terms of cli, crates, patterns, configuration and file structure.
+The template wants to be as lean as possible, meaning that it does only the most basic wiring up of popular crates together with a container building xtask – something that tends to eat the first few hours of that New Shiny Side Project.

 If you spot anti-patterns, bad practices, outdated crates, missing features or anything really: feel free to open an issue.